Trajectory Range Visibility: Preliminaries

 \section{Preliminaries}

-We first formally define the Trajectory Visibility (TR) problem we intend to solve in this paper, and then discuss the Visibility Glass (VG) technique introduced in~\cite{guibas1989optimal}.
-These preliminaries will ease the understanding on our proposed techniques.
-We also provide a high level description of the latest work, up to our best of knowledge, on TR.
-The aim here is to illustrate the challenges our algorithm is trying to resolve.
+We first formally define a general version of the Trajectory Visibility Problem stated in~\cite{eades2020trajectory}.
+Call the general variant Trajectory Range Visibility ($\TRVP$).
+Second, we discuss the Visibility Glass ($\VG$) technique that appeared in~\cite{eades2020trajectory}, introduced based on Hourglass~\cite{guibas1989optimal}.
+These preliminaries will ease the understanding of our proposed techniques.
+Also, the challenges our algorithm is trying to resolve will be illustrated in this section.